Egypt–United Kingdom relations

-Egypt–United Kingdom relations are the diplomatic, economic, and cultural relationships between Egypt and Great Britain.
+Egypt–United Kingdom relations are the diplomatic, economic, and cultural relationships between Egypt and the United Kingdom.
 Relations are longstanding.
 They involve politics, defence, trade and education, and especially issues regarding the Suez Canal.

 History

 British rule

 The first period of British rule (1882–1914) was the "veiled protectorate".
 During this time the Khedivate of Egypt remained an autonomous province of the Ottoman Empire.
 In reality the British made all the decisions and thus had a de facto protectorate over the country.
 This state of affairs lasted until the Ottoman Empire joined the First World War on the side of the Central Powers in November 1914 and Britain unilaterally declared a protectorate over Egypt.
 The Ottomans thereby lost all connections.
 The ruling khedive was deposed and his successor, Hussein Kamel, was compelled to declare himself Sultan of Egypt independent of the Ottomans in December 1914.

 Seizure of Egypt, 1882

 As co-owners of the Suez Canal, both British and French governments had strong interests in the stability of Egypt.
 Over two-thirds of the traffic was by British merchant ships and it was the gateway to India and the Far East.
-However, in 1881 the ʻUrabi revolt broke out-- it was a nationalist movement led by Ahmed ʻUrabi (1841–1911) against the administration of Khedive Tewfik, who collaborated closely with the British and French.
+However, in 1881 the ʻUrabi revolt broke out—it was a nationalist movement led by Ahmed ʻUrabi (1841–1911) against the administration of Khedive Tewfik, who collaborated closely with the British and French.
 Combined with the complete turmoil in Egyptian finances, the threat to the Suez Canal, and embarrassment to British prestige if it could not handle a revolt, London found the situation intolerable and decided to end it by force.
 The French, however, did not join in.
 On 11 July 1882, Gladstone ordered the bombardment of Alexandria which launched the short decisive short, Anglo-Egyptian War of 1882.
 Egypt nominally remained under the sovereignty of the Ottoman Empire, and France and other nations had representation, but British officials made the decisions.
 The dominant personality was Evelyn Baring, 1st Earl of Cromer.
 He was thoroughly familiar with the British Raj in India, and applied similar policies to take full control of the Egyptian economy.
 London 66 times promised to depart in a few years; the actual result was British control of Egypt for four decades, largely ignoring the Ottoman Empire.

 Historian A.J.P.
 Taylor says that the seizure of Egypt "was a great event; indeed, the only real event in international relations between the Battle of Sedan and the defeat of Russia in the Russo-Japanese war."